zetlan/euler/README.md

 ### Structure

 Source is in euler/src/euler.
-Each problem has its own solution file (01.clj, 02.clj, etc.) There is also a `util.clj` file with re-usable utility functions, and `core.clj` that contains the project -main function.
+Each problem has its own solution file (01.clj, 02.clj, etc.) with the actual solution in a function called `solve`. `core.clj` contains the project -main function.
+Call a solution to a particular problem thus:

+    $ lein repl
+    euler.core=> (euler-1/solve)
+    # 233168

+### Bugs/Issues

+There's a `util.clj` file in `src/` that we really don't need, but it contains a `primes-less-than` function that calculates prime numbers below a value N. I don't actually need this code for anything, but I wrote it when I thought I did and am leaving it here to show off a bit, I guess.

 ## License